AndrewSkyFlyin/TextinImage/README.md

 It uses jpg/jpeg images to embed messages and saves as a png file.
 The message is stored in each pixel starting from the bottom right side of the image to the left side.

+The file eternal.png is a test image that contains embedded text of the source code.

 Example:
 ```
 $ python main.py -e -i "cat.jpg" -o "cat.png" -t "I am hidden in the shadow of pixels."